davetremblay/bandcamp_webscrape/README.md

 --minutes (which I use to transform total amount of seconds to decimal minutes format)

 There are also two more rows than necessary being printed, they don't contain track information.
 I use the first one to summarize all the track lengths on excel, and the second one I cut to another sheet.

+This code does not work for single track pages.
+It is meant for bandcamp album pages.